 Science Communication Fellows also work closely with participants in the IIASA Young Scientists Summer Program, producing several pieces of work covering research from the program.

 The fellowship runs from June to August, and provides a modest stipend for living expenses as well as travel costs.
-The application period for the 2018 fellowship will open in fall 2017.
+The application period for the 2019 fellowship will open in autumn 2018.

 Parul Tewari has been working in the field of environmental communication and advocacy in India.
 She worked with the media wing of a public interest research and advocacy organization called Centre for Science and Environment, based in New Delhi.
 IIASA blog posts by Parul Tewari